 It’s exhilarating being a part of a long-running series.
 It means so much to have a black family be a part of that because representation matters.

-You also filmed for an episode of Austin & Ally as Ernie, what was this like?
+You also filmed as Ernie for an episode of Austin & Ally, what was this like?

 It was wonderful.
 The cast of Austin & Ally were so welcoming.
 Also, Halloween is always a fun time and that energy was definitely present while I was on set.